1913 AAA Championship Car season

-The 1913 AAA Championship Car season consisted of 14 races, beginning in San Diego, California on January 1 and concluding in Corona, California on September 9.
-The de facto National Champion as poled by the American automobile journal Motor Age was Earl Cooper and the winner of the Indianapolis 500 was Jules Goux.
+The 1913 AAA Championship Car season consisted of 14 races, beginning in San Diego, California, on January 1 and concluding in Corona, California, on September 9.
+AAA did not award points towards a National Championship during the 1913 season, and did not declare a National Champion.
+Jules Goux was the winner of the Indianapolis 500.

+The de facto National Champion as polled by the American automobile journal Motor Age, was Earl Cooper.
 Points were not awarded by the AAA Contest Board during the 1913 season.
-Champions of the day were decided by Chris G. Sinsabaugh, an editor at Motor Age, based on merit and on track performance.
-The points table was created retroactively in 1927 – all championship results should be considered unofficial.
+Cooper was named the champion by Chris G. Sinsabaugh, an editor at Motor Age, based upon merit and on track performance.
+A points table was created retroactively in 1927.
+At a later point, it was recognized by historians that these championship results should be considered unofficial.

 Schedule and results

 Leading National Championship standings

 The points paying system for the 1909–1915 and 1917–1919 season were retroactively applied in 1927 and revised in 1951 using the points system from 1920.